KillianVendewinkele/Projet_Python/README.md

 This function returns the product name, the product price, the product description, the product stock, the product category, the list of best product.

+    >> add_to_cart(id_user : str, id_product : str) :

+This function add a product to the cart.
+It takes two parameters :

+    - id_user (string) : an unique value to check if the cart exists.
+    - id_product (string) : an unique value of the selected value to add in the cart.

+This function returns 202 if the product is added to the cart, else it returns 404.

     >> best_product(best_product : bool, db_json) <<

 This function recover every product that are best product and put them in a list.
 It takes two parameters :